atra2396/green-blog/static/_posts/mistakes-ive-made-unit-testing.md

   - Highly praised from the outside, but sometimes a nightmare on the inside.
   - _Very_ low defect rate, only one bug report after a massive refactor
   - Time to develop new integrations is beginning to rise, not fall

+- Other notes
+  - The most simple kind of "flexibility" is not to enforce any "flexibility" at all